 Once a year (or more frequently if required), the World Anti-Doping Agency (WADA) issues a list of substances and methods the use of which is prohibited in and/or out of competition.
 This list is called the “Prohibited List” (available under FIA Anti-Doping Regulations).

 Complete and detailed documentation explaining the clinical reasons for the therapy requiring the use of a prohibited substance or method must be sent together with the TUE request.
-It should include the patient’s history, test results, how the disease/disorder/injury has been managed over time, and any and all attempts to use non-prohibited medications and methods.
+It should include the patient’s history, test results, how the disease/disorder/injury has been managed over time, and all attempts to use non-prohibited medications and methods.

-Who should fill in the TUE?
+Who should fill in the TUE application form?

 Your doctor, who must review the medical requirements for the TUE so that he or she can provide all of the relevant information.

-When should the TUE form be submitted?
+When should the TUE application form be submitted?

 immediately for emergency treatment or if treatment of an acute medical condition is necessary.

 Important: except in specific cases (see Article 4.3 of the International Standard for TUEs), a TUE must be obtained prior to using the substance or method concerned.

 To whom should the application be submitted to?